 - Works both biceps and shoulder muscles

 - Blends a pull and a push because of the function of the biceps muscles

 - Antagonistic muscles are cooperating to make this movement more effective

 2.)
 CRUSH GRIP GOBLET SQUAT

 We already know that goblet squats are a great way to train our lower body including glutes, as well as leg muscles like quads and hamstrings.

 Some people have a tough time figuring out how low they should squat and how wide their feet should be.
 The great thing about the goblet squat is that your body usually falls right into the position that’s most comfortable and biomechanically correct for you.

 With the addition of the crush grip portion we’re actually getting a chance to incorporate some upper body activity into what would normally be a passive exercise for upper body, not to mention grip strength.

 If you grab a dumbbell in the normal goblet squat hand position which is just holding the underside of one end of the dumbbell, you’re not really doing anything actively to hold that it other than supporting it with your hands.
-But with the crush grip, you’re squeezing the dumbbell between your hands.
-You’re getting an activation of the chest, delts, traps and core!
+But with the crush grip, you’re squeezing the dumbbell between your hands, making it an excellent dumbbell exercise for building strength in the chest, delts, traps and core!

 Everything now is working, from top to bottom.

 This makes for a superior version of a goblet squat, which was already a great exercise to begin with!
 Be sure to include this move in your dumbbell leg workout.